 Since splits are tools for climbing mountains, weight does matter.
 We measured each contender on the same scale and created a weight per surface area measurement; this allowed us to fairly compare boards that might have a couple centimeters difference in overall length and/or have a slightly narrower or wider waist dimension.
 The weight per surface area information is included in our metrics and the weight was factored into the climbing scores.
 Overall, the weight range is relatively narrow, but it is interesting to note the outliers.

 Perhaps we should have called this metric "freestyle" since the boards that scored highest were definitely the ones with the most freestyle DNA in their design.
-The Burton Landlord was the clear winner in this category.
-While no split makes sense for urban jib missions, the Landlord, with its softer flex and turny radius, rode like the freestyle inspired board that it is.
-Several reviewers found the Landlord's freestyle inclinations more fun than they expected.
-The Jones Explorer had ride characteristics that were similar to the Landlord, ranking closely behind it in this particular category.
-Both models were softer in terms of flex (when compared to the rest of the review quiver) and this was the primary quality that generated the higher scores in the playfulness category.
+The Jones Explorer was the clear winner in this category.
+While no split makes sense for urban jib missions, the Explorer, with its softer flex and turny radius, rode like the freestyle inspired board that it is.
+Several reviewers found the Explorer's freestyle inclinations more fun than they expected.
+This model was softer in terms of flex (when compared to the rest of the review quiver) and this was the primary quality that generated the higher scores in the playfulness category.

 Up until the last few seasons, manufactured splits basically shared the same insert hole pattern (it works with both Voile, Spark, and Karakoram systems).
 In the past couple of seasons, they have started to adopt channel systems for attaching the bindings.
 Single channel designs have been used on some solid snowboards for a number of years, with splits having two separate channels on each ski.
 In our review, Voile, Burton, and K2 (half of our review fleet) all used channel systems.